Pylons/acidfs/README.rst

        If the `Git` repository has to be created, should it be created as a bare repository?
 The default is `False`.
 This argument is only used at the time of repository creation.
-When connecting to existing repositories, `GitFS` detects whether the repository is bare or not and behaves accordingly.
+When connecting to existing repositories, `AcidFS` detects whether the repository is bare or not and behaves accordingly.

 def cwd()